iamuditpatel/hackos-freelancer/README.md

+Here's a README.md file for this PHP-based project on GitHub.

+---
 # Freelancer Website Template

 A simple PHP-based modular website template, designed for freelancers.
 This template utilizes PHP for component-based page rendering and organizes assets and partials for efficient inclusion across the site.